Medieval Longsword

 The Longsword is a type of European sword used during the late medieval period.

 Weaponry from the Medieval period spans from simple tools and farm implements to sophisticated siege engines.
-Below you’ll find the main weapons, defensive armour and siege machines used in the Middle Ages.
+Below you’ll find the primary weapons, defensive armour, and siege machines used in the Middle Ages.

 Quick jump to: